Templates & GuidesCandidate Screening

 A Resume Screening Checklist That Shortens Time‑to‑Hire

-A useful checklist for screening resumes turns chaos into a regular routine.
-When teams use the right mix of manual resume screening and automated resume screening, and flexible screening software to meet clear screening criteria and predefined criteria, these things work together to cut down on hours for each requisition, help keep compliance rules, and get the best candidates to interviews faster than their competitors.
+Instilling a comprehensive checklist for going over resumes turns chaos into a more effective process.
+When teams use a combination of manual and automated screening methods together with a flexible screening software that meets clear and set criteria, these tools can work together to cut down on the time spent searching through applications for each job opening.
+Ensuring compliance, and helping get the best candidates to interviews faster than their competitors.

 What A Checklist Does

-A résumé can hide or show a lot.
-Without structure, reviewers go from one format to another, looking for guesswork instead of proof.
-With structure, all candidates take the same test, and that fairness pays off in four big ways.
+A résumé can show or hide a lot.
+Without a clear structure, reviewers go from one format to another looking for assumptions instead of proof.
+With structure, every candidate takes the same test.
+This is fair, and it helps us in four big ways.

 Important Parts of An Effective Resume Screening Checklist

-A useful checklist should be easy to read in a few minutes and have a lot of clear, predetermined criteria.
-It should also be strong enough to keep out candidates who do not meet them.
-There are four things that all good lists have in common.
+A useful checklist should be easy to read in a few minutes and have clear, set rules.
+It should also be strong enough to keep out candidates who do not meet pre-established standards.
+All good lists have these four things in common.

 “Yes or No”